pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONbiosketches/readme.md

 <ol>
 <li>COPY the lines in the code block below, then</li>
 <li>PASTE into your document WHERE you want the content to appear, then</li>
 <li>MODIFY the editable lines you just pasted in your document as needed.
-The lines that may be edited (or even deleted altogether if not wanted) are indicated by highlight below. </li>
+The lines that may be edited (or even deleted altogether if not wanted) are indicated by highlight below. </li><br>
+Refer to <b>Customizations</b> section below to add personal preferences in the gap between \expinput and \begin{NOTANONbiosketches} lines below.
 </ol>

 <pre><code>